-- Staff will record any welfare concern that they have about a child using the CPOMs system, which can be backed up by the school's Record of Concern form with a completed body map if injuries have been observed and pass them without delay to the DSL.
-Records will be completed as soon as possible after the disclosure/incident/event, using the child's words where appropriate, and if using the paper copy, will be signed and dated by the member of staff concerned. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL or the deputy DSL in the DSL's absence. - Staff have access to the CPOMs system and also have files with paper copies of Record of Concern sheets in each classroom and shared area.
-These forms are also available from the school office and on the Staff Drive. - Safeguarding and child protection records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL in the Head of School's office.
-Safeguarding and child protection records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover in line with KCSIE, 2020.
+Staff will record any welfare concern that they have about a child on the school's CPOMS system, with a completed body map if injuries have been observed and mark them for the attention of the DSL or Deputy DSL via an alert.
+Records will be completed as soon as possible after the disclosure/incident/event, using the child's words where appropriate.
+Visitors to the school will be provided with a paper copy of our Record of Concern form and will be introduced to the DSL or Deputy DSL on arrival, who should be handed any completed forms without delay.

+- All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL or the deputy DSL in the DSL's absence. - Paper copies of our Visitors' Record of Concern forms will be kept in the school office so that they can be handed to visitors on arrival. - Safeguarding and child protection records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
+Safeguarding and child protection records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover in line with KCSIE, 2021.
 These will be given to the new DSL and a receipt of delivery will be obtained.
-Further information can be found in ISCB Guidelines for Recording, Storing and Transferring Safeguarding and Child Protection Records in Education Settings, September, 2018
+Further information can be found in ISCB Guidelines for Recording, Storing and Transferring Safeguarding and Child Protection Records in Education Settings, September, 2018.
+The DSL should also transfer any information relating to the Channel Programme.